esplito/coding-notes/epicreact/react-advanced-patterns/notes.md

 >What it allows me to do here now is I can say, "Give me a function that will call all of the functions I pass you onClick and toggle."
 It'll call onClick, and then it'll call toggle.
 It'll only call onClick if that function actually exists.

 ### State Reducer
 The state reducer pattern is an implementation of the computer science principle "inversion of control".
 This pattern translates even better to hooks than it did to regular components.
+[Source: Kent C. Dodds - The State Reducer Pattern with React Hooks](https://kentcdodds.com/blog/the-state-reducer-pattern-with-react-hooks)

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY1NDg0ODc0NCwtMjk3MzY1MTIzLC0yMT
+eyJoaXN0b3J5IjpbLTc1NjgwNDk1NywtMjk3MzY1MTIzLC0yMT
 Q2MTM0MDI3LDE2Mzc3Mjc3ODgsMTEzODgzMzY2MSwtMTk3NDQ5
 NDAwNCwxODg1NTc2NTYyLDExMjI3MjMzMjcsLTY1OTY2MDA0NC
 wtMzE2MjE0MzExLC0xOTYwNjQ2MDg0LC0xMTc0NTkyNzM5LDY5